 2 In Douglas Adams’ novel “The Hitchhiker’s Guide to the Galaxy”, Arthur Dent, after long search, finds the answer to the ultimate question is “42”.
 A much tougher problem is identifying the question.

 4 Head-direction cells were discovered by Jim Ranck and have been intensively studied by Jeff Taube and others.
 Grid cells were discovered in the Moser lab in Trondheim and been intensively studied there and in London.
-Border cells were described by Caswell Barry and Neil Burgess.
+Border cells (boundary-vector cells) were described by Lever et al (2009, prediction model in 2006).
 Granule cells appear to be place cells with many firing fields.
 Interneurons in CA1 and CA3 were characterized by Jim Ranck and Steve Fox and classified “theta cells”.

 Hi John, I’m glad you took the time to write this.
 That book is a classic and still well worth reading — at least the introductory chapters.
 Particularly after the Nobels it is well worth revisiting.